-ENRCSOs in collaboration with the Save Bugoma Platform are continuously petitioning the Parliament of Uganda, Bunyoro Kitara Kingdom, Hoima Sugar Company Limited to desist converting 21 square miles that are part of Bugoma Central Forest Reserve into sugar cane.
+ENRCSOs in collaboration with the Save Bugoma Platform are continuously petitioning the Parliament of Uganda, Bunyoro Kitara Kingdom, Hoima Sugar Company Limited to desist converting 21 Ringdom, Holma Sugar Company Limited to desist converting 21 square miles that are part of Bugoma Central Forest Reserve into sugar cane.
 The ENR CSOs joined a massive campaign to halt the proposed construction of a 360MW hydropower dam at Murchison falls, calling upon government to uphold the conservation status of the Murchison Falls National Park.

-CSOs have also reviewed collaborative forest management engagements between the National Forestry Authority and different Collaborative Forest Management (CFM); highlighting that many of the groups are orchestrating to grab land in forest reserves, with some abusing CFM principles.
+CSOs have also reviewed collaborative forest management engagements between the National Forestry Authority and different Collaborative Forest Management (CFM); highlighting that many of the groups are orchestrating to grab land in forest reserves, with some abusing CFM

 The ENR CSOs supported distribution and planting of over 916,655 assorted tree seedlings including both exotic and indigenous translating into 825 hectares of land planted.
-A survival rate of 68% is thus far reported.
+A survival rate of 68% is thus fall

-A number of capacity building initiatives have been undertaken.
-These include:
+A number of capacity building initiatives have been undertaken

-- i) Capacity building in understanding of gender, leadership and conflict management in respect of river bank protection in Bukalasi and Bushiyi sub counties, Bududa district. - i) Ecosystem based Adaptation (EbA) measures namely; soil and water conservation, river bank restoration in Sipi-Chebonet and Atari-Kaptokwoi micro catchments in Kapchorwa district - Community based monitoring, surveillance and reporting of forestry related illegalities, with a focus on trade in Afzelia africana and Vitellaria paradoxa. - Offered a 1-year Forestry Practitioners training to 300 vocational students.
-6 teachers and 150 farmers in basic agroforestry practices
+- Capacity building in understanding of gender, leadership and conflict management in respect of river bank protection in Bukalasi and Bushiyi sub counties, Bududa district.
+Ecosystem based Adaptation (EbA) measures namely; soil and - water conservation, river bank restoration in Sipi-Chebonet and Atari-Kaptokwoi micro catchments in Kapchorwa district - Community based monitoring, surveillance and reporting of forestry related illegalities, with a focus on trade in Afzelia africana and Vitellaria paradoxa - Offered a 1-year Forestry Practitioners training to 300 vocational students, 6 teachers and 150 farmers in basic agroforestry practices

-Through the Climate Action Network Uganda, ENR CSO members were trained in forest valuation and forest certification based on the Forest Stewardship Certification model.
+Through the Climate Action Network Uganda, ENR CSO members were trained in forest valuation and forest certification based on the Forest

-3.3 CSO achievements in the environment sub sector 3.5 Weather, Climate and Climate Change
+3.3 CSO achievements in the environment sub sector

-The ENR CSOs established a platform for sustainable commercial agriculture focusing on tobacco and sugarcane value chains.
-Over 30 selected out-growers (for sugar in Masindi) and 56 contract/ licensed farmers (for tobacco in Nwoya) were trained.
+The ENR CSOs established a platform for sustainable comm agriculture focusing on tobacco and sugarcane value chains.
+Over 30 selected out-growers (for sugar in Masindi) and 56 contract/licensed farmers (for tobacco in Nwoya) were trained.

 The Green Economy dialogue has been embraced by ENR CSOs who have engaged stakeholders on inclusive green growth for Albertine leaders, in Fort Portal and the Green Economy Network activities leading to the support to MWE to finalize the Rwizi Catchment Management Plan.
-This will see the rollout of green actions in the
+This will see the rollout of green actions in the district local government.

-CSOs undertook tracking of adaptation financial flows from 2013 to district local government.
-2017 looking at 21 big projects; revealing that 54 percent of reported climate finance flows from 2013 to 2017 were adaptation related.
-As part of the green economy discourse, ENR CSOs have engaged Throughout the whole assessment process, capacity of over 37 national processes such as the finalization of the National actors including 11 women was built in Adaptation Finance Tracking Development Plan III, and being part of the implementation of the using the Multilateral Development Bank Tool and Organisation for Inclusive Green Growth for Poverty Reduction Program.
-Economic Co-operation and Development Rio Makers.
+As part of the green economy discourse, ENR CSOs have engaged national processes such as the finalization of the National Develop Plan III, and being part of the implementation of the Inclusive Green Growth for Poverty Reduction Program.

-One of the members of the network supported Otuke town to establish CSOs have negotiated increased adoption of climate indicators by sectors and prioritization of the Standard National Climate Change a dumping site intended to improve waste management practices and trigger recycling of 15 tons of plastic waste to explore Indicators for Program Based Budgeting System (PBS). opportunities for non-state actors in the waste management value 3.6 Environment and Natural Resources Governance chain in Uganda.
+One of the members of the network supported Otuke town to establish a dumping site intended to improve waste management practices and trigger recycling of 15 tons of plastic waste to explore opportunities for non-state actors in the waste management value chain in Uganda

-The main governance concerns this year has been the giveaway of The ENR CSOs supported the Directorate of Geological Survey part of Bugoma CFR.
-The ENR CSOs responded to this with a 'Save and Mines to organize a Karamoja regional consultative meeting for Bugoma' initiative where CSOs have concentrated efforts engaging the Mining and Minerals Bill 2019 focusing on the formalization different sector actors to address concerns related to management of artisanal small-scale miners and observation of environmental responsibility of the contested area, court cases related to ownership protection. of the land, concerns over the process of issuance of the Environment and Social Impact Assessment Certificate among others.
+The ENR CSOs supported the Directorate of Geological Survey and Mines to organize a Karamoja regional consultative meeting for the Mining and Minerals Bill 2019 focusing on the formalization of artisanal small-scale miners and observation of environmental protection.